denisesato/InteractiveProcessDriftDetectionFW/README.md

    - Approach - Fixed or Adaptive

-   Parameters for Fixed IPDD:
+   - Parameters for Fixed IPDD:
-   a.
-Window size - a numeric value indicating the size of the window (number of traces)
+   1) Window size - a numeric value indicating the size of the window (number of traces)

-   Parameters for Adaptive IPDD:
+   - Parameters for Adaptive IPDD:
-   a.
-Perspective - Time/Data or Control-flow
+   1) Perspective - Time/Data or Control-flow

    In case of Time/Data you can select the attribute for applying the adaptive drift detection.